Manifest.mf specification

 Available in 1.9+

 Define flags (options) of the command.
-Each flags could have the following properties
+Each flag could have the following properties

 Property | Required | Description |